s0lst1ce/pigUI/README.md

 ### The event loop

-To function properly PyGUI requires an event loop.
+To function properly pigUI requires an event loop.
 Since almost every game has one anyways this shouldn't be a problem in most cases.
 If you already have one: don't worry.
 You'll only need to add one line.
 The event loop loop of the demo is the following:

 ```python
 def events():